comharris/readme/docs/README.md

 This section details the [mindsets](mindsets) I use as tools to frame the world and get things done in different contexts.
 In his book "Creativity, Inc." John Lasseter lists out mindsets he uses at Pixar--as frameworks to "try on" in different situations.
 Mindsets aren't intended to be consistent, they are tools to use when the right situation arises.

-# Final Round Interviews

-During the recruiting process at Mattermost, I may do preliminary meetings with candidates as well as final round interviews as CEO.
-To make the most of our time together, we share a link to this page for candidates to get to know me, and we also request candidates complete a [pre-interview form](https://goo.gl/forms/l2IjgxumPhTQmKwE2) so I can know more about them.

 # "CEO and Friends" Dinners

 Occassionally I'll co-host [CEO Dinners](ceo_dinners) for fellow CEOs and other friends, typically in San Francisco.
 I document the logistics here so that invitees can know what to expect--and can read up on me in advance if they're interested.